Role of the judge

 Membership of the Judicial Appointments Board consists of:

-• A practicing barrister, solicitor and 3 Ministerial appointments
+- A practising barrister, solicitor and 3 Ministerial appointments

 The Judicial Appointments Commission Act 2023

-The Judicial Appointments Commission Act 2023, when fully commenced, will reform how judges are appointed.
-The Judicial Appointments Advisory Board will be replaced by a new body, the Judicial Appointments Commission.
+The Judicial Appointments Commission Act 2023, has been commenced.
+This will reform how judges are appointed.
+The Judicial Appointments Advisory Board will be replaced by a new body, the Judicial Appointments Commission, on 1 January 2025.

 Experience needed to become a judge